 Having a risk factor does not necessarily mean that you will develop cancer.
 Also, not having any risk factors does not mean that you definitely won't get cancer.

 Some factors lower your risk of cancer and are known as protective factors.

 The risk of womb cancer increases with age.
-Most women diagnosed with womb cancer have had their menopause.
+Most women diagnosed with womb cancer have been through their menopause.
 And almost three quarters of cases of womb cancer are in women aged 40 to 74.